Muiz1232/docs/docs/bot-structure.md

 Want your bot to show clickable buttons?
 Easy.

-Use this format in your `keyboard` field:
+Use this format in your `keyboard` field

-Help, Hello \nOk

 - Use `,` to separate buttons *on the same row*
 - Use `\n` (newline) to start a *new row* of buttons